thumbliner/thumbliner/toys.md

 ---

 ## **Cities: Skylines** by Colossal Order<br>
-Build a modern city by laying roads and transit, zoning homes and jobs, extending water and services, controlling traffic and pollution, and balancing the budget as the population grows.
+Grow a modern city by coupling zoning and land use to roads and transit, extending utilities and public services, and balancing traffic, pollution, and budgets as the population expands.
 <p>
 <div style="position:relative;width:100%;padding-bottom:56.25%;height:0;overflow:hidden;border-radius:10px;">
   <iframe